reflector88/monogame-for-vscode/README.md

-# MonoGame for VSCode
+# MonoGame for VS Code

-Adds some features of the Visual Studio 2022 MonoGame extension to VS Code.
+Better VS Code integration for MonoGame.
+Adds features of the Visual Studio MonoGame extension to VS Code.

 ## Features
-- Create new projects and solutions using the command palette
+- Create new projects from the command palette
 - Automatically install MonoGame framework templates
 - Double-click MGCB files to open the MGCB Editor

-Image paths are relative to this README file.

 For example if there is an image subfolder under your extension project workspace: